johan-bjareholt/simple-diary-gtk/README.md

 Simple and lightweight diary app.

-Many features are still missing as this is a work in progress.

 ### Features
 - Saves entries in markdown
 - Adding images to your entries
 - Works for small form factor devices
-- Flatpak support

 ### Dependencies
 - GTK+3